LinusSong/Animelist/README.md

 # Animelist
-Automatically generate a list of your favorite animation for Flexget from share.dmhy.org.
+Automatically generate a list of your favorite animation for [Flexget](http://flexget.com/) from [share.dmhy.org](http://share.dmhy.org)
+The default downloader is [xunlei-lixian](https://github.com/iambus/xunlei-lixian)